18F/cv_faq/_content/protect-yourself/how-many-cases-are-there-in-the-us.md

 ---
-title: Has anyone in the US been infected?
+title: How many cases are there in the U.S.?
 category: protect-yourself
 layout: post
 date: March 21, 2020